-Just because new moms have to abstain from alcohol doesn't mean they can't have some fun.
-Here are some killer drink recipes for living it up!
+Just because new moms have to abstain from booze doesn't mean they can't have some fun.
+Here are nine delicious drink recipes for living it up!

 When there's cause to celebrate, we often think of raising a cocktail or glass of champagne.
 For many moms-to-be and those who are nursing, though, those are drinks are amber and bubbly – and, of course, alcohol free.

 Nonalcoholic wines and festive nonalcoholic mixed drinks called mocktails are increasingly popular at gatherings and parties.
 But if you think your options are restricted to a Shirley Temple or Virgin Mary, think again.